How Difficult is Polish?

 How difficult is Polish for English speakers?

-According to the US Foreign Service Institute (FSI), which provides language training to US government employees, Polish is considered a Category III language, meaning it is considered to be moderately difficult for English speakers to learn.
-The FSI estimates that it takes approximately 1100 hours of study to reach proficiency in Polish for full time students (25 hours per week).
-Comparingly it takes only half of this amount (600-750 class hours) to learn languages like French, Italian, or Spanish but twice that much (2200 class hours) to learn Chinese or Arabic.
-We can sum up that for an English speaker Polish might not be the easiest choice among the languages to learn, but it’s also definitely not the most difficult one.
+According to the US Foreign Service Institute (FSI), which provides language training to US government employees, Polish is classified as a Category III language, indicating that it is considered moderately difficult for English speakers to learn.
+The FSI estimates that it takes approximately 1100 hours of study to reach proficiency in Polish for full-time students (25 hours per week).

 How difficult is Polish for Slavic language speakers?